iamnotbobby/Lethal-Company-Modpack/README.md

     '-authorName/modName','versionNumber', `
     '-authorName/modName','versionNumber')"
 ```
-<br>Ensure that you have the correct syntax otherwise the script may not execute correctly.
+Ensure that you have the correct syntax otherwise the script may not execute correctly.
 <br>``'`` specifies each invididual argument | ex. ``'-notnotnotswipez/MoreCompany','1.7.2'``
 <br>``,`` refers to next line, required after | ex. ``'-notnotnotswipez/MoreCompany','1.7.2',``
 <br>`` ` `` refers to new line | ex. ``'-notnotnotswipez/MoreCompany','1.7.2', ` ``